 |Face to face counselling:||Yes|

-I offer evening appointments on Wednesdays, and daytime appointments on Fridays.
+I offer both daytime and evening appointments on Mondays and Thursdays.
 I have the potential to offer times outside of these however, so please do not hesitate to ask.

 Types of client

 Supervision & training

 I am currently employed in the NHS as a Principal Clinical Psychologist, working with adults experiencing severe and enduring mental health difficulties.View supervision profile